oerc-music/nin-remixer-public/notes/20181127-maintaining-sofa-state-as-dmo.md

 ## Session state representation (proposal)

+**NOTE: I now think this representation may be sub-optimal.
+I am now thinking a single row of multi-scell columns may be more effective for SOFA.
+Also, the "grid" item would enumerate possible entries andn provide metadata for labeling, ordering, etc.**

 A session state is represented as an LDP container.
 Within the container are:

 1. Exactly one "grid" item, which is referenced in the container metadata.